limeikle/fll-trash-trek-scoring/README.md

 * To test it locally, run `grunt serve`.
 * To build, run `grunt build`.
 The output will be in `dist`.

+The source for the PDF score sheet is an OmniGraffle file in the same folder.

 ## To setup